-The EU Directorate General for Maritime Affairs and Fisheries (DG MARE) and the Atlantic Forum have initiated a stakeholder process for the development of an action plan for the Atlantic Ocean.
+The Directorate General for Maritime Affairs and Fisheries (DG MARE) and the Atlantic Forum have initiated a stakeholder consultation process to contribute towards the development of an action plan for the Atlantic Ocean region.

-During the development of the action plan, five workshops will be held.
-For each workshop, a thematic report will be provided to inform the discussion.
+To assist in the development of the action plan, five workshops have been planned.
+For each workshop, a thematic report is provided to inform the discussion and summarise the outcomes.

-The purpose of the thematic reports is to inform each workshop by providing background information on the workshop's discussion topics.
-The thematic reports pose questions and provide potential recommendations for the Atlantic Action Plan that can be used as a starting point for discussions.
-After the workshops, conclusions and comments will be incorporated into the thematic reports.
+The purpose of the pre-workshop thematic report is to inform each workshop by providing background information on the proposed discussion topics and themes.
+The thematic reports suggested potential workshop questions in order to encourage topical discussions.
+Subsequent to the workshops, conclusions are incorporated into the thematic reports to take into account the key discussions points, comments and examples identified during the workshops.

 After completion of the workshops, DG MARE will compile recommendations on priority research, investment and policy actions in the Atlantic Action Plan.
-The Atlantic Action Plan will implement the five themes of the Atlantic Strategy (COM (2011) 782):
+The Atlantic Action Plan will address the five themes/challenges defined in the Atlantic Strategy (COM (2011) 782):

 - 1. Implementing the ecosystem approach

 - 2. Reducing Europe's carbon footprint

 - 3. Sustainable exploitation of the Atlantic seafloor's natural resources

 - 4. Responding to threats and emergencies

-- 5. Socially inclusive growth.
+- 5. Socially inclusive growth